-Our attempts to manage the Covid 19 pandemic have seen households wrestling with a wide range of issues including unemployment, furlough, home-working, home-schooling and a tsunami of additional work for key-workers – among others – all of which have had a profound effect on the daily routines that are so important for dogs’ stability.
-On top of this, there are few families that have not been touched by challenges to physical and mental health and sometimes, their tragic consequences.
+Attempts to manage the COVID-19 pandemic have seen households wrestling with a wide range of issues including unemployment, furlough, home-working, home-schooling and a tsunami of additional work for key-workers (among others), all of which have had a profound effect on the daily routines that are so important to a dog's stability.
+On top of this, there are few families that have not been touched by challenges to physical and mental health and, sometimes, their tragic consequences.

 As a canine professional, you will have wide experience of dealing with anxiety and stress in dogs and may have read the recent PDSA Paw Report with some concern.
-This annual report * was derived from market research among 4767 pet owners in February 2020, and 4103 pet owners post-lockdown, together with 623 veterinary professionals, and has confirmed some alarming trends among the UK’s 10.1 million dogs.
+This annual report was derived from a survey that was taken in May 2021 of 4,579 pet owners living in the UK, as well as a survey of 623 veterinary professionals back in 2020.
+The report confirms some alarming trends among the UK's estimated 12.5 million dogs.

-Post lockdown – 20% of owners that had owned their pet before lockdown, reported that their pets had started to show at least one new behaviour since restrictions began
+Post lockdown, 22% of owners that owned their pet before lockdown reported that their pets had started to show at least one new behaviour since restrictions began:

-- 5% said that their dog is spending more time in a quieter area of the house
+- 5% are spending more time in a quieter area of the house

 - 5% are showing signs of distress when left alone

-When interviewed, the veterinary professionals were all too aware of the pandemic’s effect on the wellbeing of the nation’s pets.
+Veterinary professionals are all too aware of the pandemic's effect on the wellbeing of the nation's pets:

 - 53% have seen increases in owners seeking professional advice for behavioural issues over the last two years

-- 66% routinely recommend client referral for behavioural issues
+- 66% routinely recommend clients for referral for behavioural issues

 - 61% have seen an increase in phobias, such as noise phobia